okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ### IdP Routing Policy Object

-This object determines which IdP end users are routed to.
+The IdP Routing Policy Object determines which IdP users are routed to.
 One IdP Routing Policy object is created by default.
 Additional IdP Routing Policy objects cannot be created.
 Currently, the only IdP you can configure for use with the Okta Identity Engine Pipeline is the Okta IdP, so that, although this object needs to exist, it cannot change the behavior of the pipeline.

 | Property | Type    | Description                                                                             |
 |----------|---------|-----------------------------------------------------------------------------------------|